 Tech-Grip roller coverings can be used on any conveyor that requires a friction surface to benefit the application.
 It can be used to create extra drive on conveyor belts or simple as a friction surface to aid the flow of a product or material passing over.
 Its material properties allow wide operating temperature ranges with superior mechanical grip.
 The micro cellular PVC sponge is ideal for uneven fabrics like brocade fabrics due to its softer nature avoiding damage to delicate fabrics.

 High temperature food grade belts can be used in a wide range of applications and are typically suited to dough pressing applications like Tortillas and oven conveying of Naan and Pita bread.
 Also depending on the grade of belt it can be used for meat such as chicken breast, burgers and meatballs.
-Our food grade belts have in common specially developed coatings that work hard to prevent fat ingression and wicking.
+Our food grade belts have specially developed coatings that work hard to prevent fat ingression and wicking.
 They are available in a range of sizes and colours to suit your needs.

 Polyester Dewatering belts are used as a carrier and transport belt in the food processing industry.
-Typically they can be found in companies that process and wash vegetable and salads.
+Typically they can be found in companies that process and wash vegetables and salads.
 These belts are offered in two colours which typically have a square aperture which allows for fast and efficient water drainage.
 The material allows excellent chemical, thermal and high permeability for ease of cleaning.